MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ### Craft a KES query expression to represent publications

 We start building our frontend client by crafting a **publication list expression**, a KES query expression to represent the publications our user is browsing.
 We will use this expression to fetch publication entities and generate filters in the next steps.
 When filters are applied, we will modify this expression to represent the filtered entities.
-Since the initial list of publications the user should see is "all publication", we initialize the **publication list expression** be `All()`.
+Since the initial list of publications the user should see is "all publications", we initialize the **publication list expression** to `All()`.

 This corresponds to the following code in `index.js`